-- sharing of estate with Cleveland Police e.g. Hartlepool Hub - joint exercises with NEFRS for the procurement of Occupational Health and Pension and Pension Payroll services - service level agreements with Hartlepool Borough Council for financial and treasury management services - · service level agreement with CDDFRS for the provision of Data Protection Officer
+- sharing of estate with Cleveland Police e.g. Hartlepool Hub - joint exercises with NEFRS for the procurement of Occupational Health and Pension and Pension Payroll services - service level agreements with Hartlepool Borough Council for financial and treasury management services - service level agreement with CDDFRS for the provision of Data Protection Officer

 We will continue to pursue opportunities to collaborate with other organisations in order to improve outcomes and value for money for the people within our communities.
-As new opportunities arise we will include specific actions within our Community Risk Management and Resources Plans as necessary.

 We will finalise and implement a new governance framework to ensure partnerships are managed and reviewed to evidence that community and service outcomes are 'Better by Working Together'.
-(ESR 1)